taranasus/pls/README.md

   - Add your OpenAI API key to this file and save it.
 - Make Scripts Executable:
   - Open a terminal and navigate to the folder containing the repo.
-  - Run "chmod +x pls3 pls4" to make the pls3 and pls4 scripts executable.
+  - Run "chmod +x pls" to make the script executable.
 - Add the folder to your path:
-  - Still in the terminal, run "pls4 add this folder to the PATH" to add the repository folder to your system's PATH environment variable.
-This will make pls3 and pls4 runnable from any folder
+  - Still in the terminal, run "pls add this folder to the PATH" to add the repository folder to your system's PATH environment variable.
+This will make pls runnable from any folder

 Requirements:
 - jq binary (commandline JSON processor)
 - openai api key in a token.txt file

-Note:
-- The pls file is only there so I can merge from MxDkl's repo if he makes any changes.
-It's not used by my version of the tool.

 Usage:
 ```
-FOR GPT 3.5 TURBO:
-> pls3 [natural language command]
-FOR GPT 4:
-> pls4 [natural language command]
+> pls [natural language command]
 ```

-Examples:
+Example commands:
 ```
-pls3 list all files in the current directory
+pls list all files in the current directory
-pls4 list all files in the current directory that contain "foo"
+pls list all files in the current directory that contain "foo"
-pls3 make a directory called "foo" with 3 files in it that each have 1000 random words
+pls make a directory called "foo" with 3 files in it that each have 1000 random words
-pls4 use iptables to forward all traffic from port 80 to port 8501
+pls use iptables to forward all traffic from port 80 to port 8501
-pls3 zip all files in the current directory that contain the word "foo" and save to desktop
+pls zip all files in the current directory that contain the word "foo" and save to desktop
 ```

+Example output:

+taranasus@taranasus-MacBook-Air _Unsorted % pls give me a totla filecount including subfolders
+\033[0;32m[GPT]\033[0m \033[0;32m[$0.00002]\033[0m find . -type f | wc -l
+\033[0;34m   21884\033[0m

 Warning:
 - be careful when running as root because it is unpredictable and could do anything